-My latest book, The Heart of Leadership was released in the fall of 2013.
+The Heart Of Leadership was released in the fall of 2013.
 With more than 600,000 books in print, I’ve been surprised by the response and delighted to serve leaders through my writing.

 In addition to writing, I really love speaking to leaders.
 Over the years, I’ve traveled extensively around the world teaching for numerous international organizations.
 My theme is always the same: encouraging and equipping leaders.

 I also sell chicken.
 I started my Chick-fil-A career working as an hourly team member back in 1977.
 In 1978, I joined the corporate staff working in the warehouse and mail room.
-Since then, I’ve provided leadership for Corporate Communications, Field Operations, Quality and Customer Satisfaction, Training and Development.
+Since then, I’ve provided leadership for Corporate Communications, Field Operations, Quality and Customer Satisfaction, Training and Development, and Organizational Effectiveness.

 Today I serve as the Vice President for Leadership Development.
 During my time with Chick-fil-A, annual sales have grown to over $5 billion and the company now has more than 1,700 restaurants in 39 states and the District of Columbia.

 I’ve been married to my high school sweetheart, Donna, for more than 30 years and we have two sons, a daughter-in-law, a beautiful granddaughter, Addison, and a grand-dog named Jackson.
 I keep a full schedule and live an active life.
 I work hard to stay fit – but I also have a weak spot for Starbucks – specifically, Venti, two pump, soy, mochas with no whip.